| |

 • Talk to a friend, support group or therapist to help process those big feelings.

 I know.
-You’re probably thinking that practicing detachment is cold-hearted, but no. It’s wise.
+You might think that setting boundaries is cold-hearted, but it isn’t.
+It’s wise.
 You really can care for others and protect your peace of mind at the same time.

 3. Embrace the team approach.